-57 Mines markers attack enemy units that move into their hex with the FP printed on the marker (usually 1).
+Mines markers attack enemy units that enter their hex with the FP printed on the marker (usually 1).
 Up to two Mines markers can be stacked in a hex, but each attacks the enemy unit(s) separately.
 Resolve Mines' attacks against armored vehicles, open or buttoned, using the Small-Arms vs. Vehicles procedure outlined in 17.2.
 In other words, the Mines' FP + 1d6 is compared to the vehicle's lowest armor rating + 1d6.
 Mines' attacks against unarmored or partially unarmored vehicles use the procedure outlined in 17.3.
 The Mines are considered to attack the unarmored portion of the vehicle.
 Units that bailout or unload in a Mines hex are attacked by the Mines, too.
 Mines cannot be placed in Buildings.

 Friendly units are not attacked when entering the hex, but must pay an additional MP to enter the hex.
-22.0 GENERAL SCENARIO RULES When units enter the Map, they must expend MPs for all hexes entered, including the first one.
+22.0 General Scenario Rules 1145 When units enter the Map, they must expend MPs for all hexes entered, including the first one.
 Only one unit (or stack of units) can enter the Map per impulse.
 Units can enter in any mode (LC, Moving, AM and such) a player wishes as long as they are capable of that type of movement.
 If, following an Event, units are due to appear in an enemy-occupied hex, they appear in any adjacent hexes of the owner's choice.
 Unless otherwise specified, reinforcements must enter on a specific turn; they can't be held in reserve and deployed later.
 Unless otherwise stated in a scenario's Victory Conditions, Half-squads are worth half the Victory Points of a Squad.
 Unless otherwise specified, a scenario must run the full number of turns before Victory Conditions are checked; i.e., no sudden victory.
-480 58 22.1 Control Often, the Victory Conditions of a scenario are contingent upon the control of a hex or a number of hexes.
+22.1 CONTROL Often, the Victory Conditions of a scenario are contingent upon the control of a hex or a number of hexes.
 Control of a hex is defined as the side that occupies a hex with a GO MMC or Hero or the side that last passed a GO MMC or Hero through the hex.
 Different levels of a Multi-story Building, Bunkers and Caves are all considered to be a separate hex within a hex.
 If a scenario ends with a Melee persisting in a Victory Point (VP) hex, the side that controlled the hex prior to the Melee gains the VPs for the scenario.
-EXAMPLE OF PLAY: BASIC INFANTRY COMBAT The following is an example of play of infantry combat in the Lock 'n Load Tactical System.
+Example of Play: Basic Infantry Combat The following is an example of play of infantry combat in the Lock 'n Load Tactical system.
 It details the basics of all three phases of a turn.
-In this situation, a group of units from the US Marine Corps (USMC) is attempting to take a Viet Cong (VC)-held position.
-Two VC Squads, commanded by Dobie San, are holding a cluster of Bamboo Huts in hex K4; they have a supporting Squad with an RPD MG Support Weapon, and a 60mm Mortar Weapon Team in the Light Jungle hexes near the Huts.
-The Americans, commanded by Sgt.
-Ash, have four Squads, two armed with a M-60 MG Support Weapon, and a Corpsman (see Figure 1: next page).
+In this situation, a group of units from the American 82nd Airborne is attempting to take a German-held position.
+Two Squads of a German platoon, commanded by Lt.
+Koch, is holding a Light Construction (LC) Building in hex D6; they have a supporting Squad with a MG34 Support Weapon, and a 50mm Mortar Weapon Team dug-in in Foxholes in the Low Crops near the LC Building.
+The Americans, commanded by Lt.
+Clarkson, have four platoons, two armed with a BAR Support Weapon, and a Medic (see Figure 1).
+Figure 1